dflynn20/crypto-data-tracker/README.md

-BACKEND_THRESHOLD=0.5                 # Alerting when the code is beginning to be slower to monitor possible threading BACKEND_EMAIL=gilfoyle@piedpiper.net  # Star Backend Engineer to be Notified in case of issues SENDGRID_API_KEY=$3NDGR1DK3Y          # SENDGRID_API_KEY such that email alerts can be sent
+BACKEND_THRESHOLD=0.5                 # Alerting when the code is beginning to be slower to monitor possible threading BACKEND_EMAIL=gilfoyle@piedpiper.net  # Star Backend Engineer to be Notified in case of issues SENDGRID_API_KEY=$3NDGR1DK3Y          # SENDGRID_API_KEY such that email alerts can be sent FACTOR_DATA_FRESHNESS_THRESHOLD=4     # How many periods is it okay for us to miss consecutively when loading data
 ```
 Continue to monitor the CPU / Memory usage to make sure that more resources are not needed.